Gatrrr/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is a cross-platform and language-independent interface that treats an XML or HTML document as a tree structure wherein each node is an object representing a part of the document.

 2. What is an event?

+Event is the way we interact with the webpage.
+The DOM creates the event object.
+The event object relays infformation about the event from the point of origin.

 3. What is an event listener?

+Event listener goes on an element with a callback, when triggered on the element, the callback is run.

 4. Why would we convert a NodeList into an Array?

+Nodelist is able to take it one step further and has access to .forEach.

 5. What is a component?

+A component is made of several parts: HTML, CSS, or JavaScript brought together for reuse in a website or application.

 ### Git Set up